gobabygocarswithjoysticks/gbg-pcb-2/README.md

 The motor driver chips specify 8-40 volts [P_4.2.1](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/781/IFX007T_Rev1.0_2018-02-21.pdf#G5.557706)

 The voltage regulator for the Pico is rated for 9-18 volts [D78B05T-1.0](https://diwellshop.cafe24.com/web/DATASHEET/01_subtitle/4_POWER/2_DC-DC/D78B05T-1.0/D78B-1.0.pdf)

+Some of the resistors would overheat at 24 volts.

 # v1.0:
 The reverse voltage protection MOSFETS need to be redesigned.
 The motor drivers work and the circuit board supplied 15A (at 100% duty cycle) from one motor port for 4 minutes without overheating.
 The motor driver was running at 100% so there was no heat generated from switching.